sparklingrobots/nano2017/second_draft/meta/NotesOnEditing.md

 ANYWAY I have some faith in this new strategy.
 K is after me to sign up for that how to revise a novel course, which is only $199 but I have some deep resistance and I don't fully understand why. https://docs.google.com/spreadsheets/d/1BEUQD7nzss3vqcRj9Jxhs2eZHrNKXaAcnWKaupOWUGc/edit?usp=sharing

+## 2019.01.13
+I'm only having about 14 minutes of writing time atm.
+Last night I talked with Paul about the book and he was like, 'Oh sounds like a thriller, then!' and that was sort of rewarding to know that I've correctly identified my own genre, at least somewhat.
+I now feel sorta compelled to read more thrillers just to know what I am doing correctly and what incorrectly.

+One scene we discussed was the "oh fuck" moment when you (and maybe the characters) realize that everything is all fucked up and not at all what we thought.
+He talks about books where you're like, "Oh, this is how the world works" (WORLD BREAKING DISCOVERY) "oh THIS is how the world works".
+Which made me realize I don't have that scene in the book.
+The thing is, I'm not sure it's like one world-breaking discovery, and in any case, Lo has to pretend all is well as she moves forward anyway.
+(I'm realizing maybe Lo's illness makes her hard to delve or has given her the ability to shut off delving).... this is exactly the kind of thing that I don't know how to track.

+Things I said about the book last night:
+It's more political than I expected, and it's hard to track allegiances and the events that trigger shifts in those allegiances.

+I'm not really in the place of knowing my chapters yet.
+Not that I will after this draft, but at some point in the near future, I think I'll have a sense that like, this one is what I *think* is the first chapter.
+I feel like a weirdo for not knowing that about my own book.
+--

 # LINKS I WANT TO REVIEW